Roche steps up work on two experimental Alzheimer's drugs

 "Future trials should examine higher doses of the drug," he said.

-Gantenerumab, which Roche secured through a partnership with Morphosys (MORG.DE), is very similar to Biogen's aducanumab in the way it blocks beta amyloid.
+Gantenerumab, which Roche secured through a partnership with Morphosys, is very similar to Biogen's aducanumab in the way it blocks beta amyloid.

 The AAIC meeting was told of promising clinical trial results for both aducanumab and Eli Lilly's solanezumab, although experts said results of larger confirmatory trials were still needed.